dirusulixes/test-site/src/sections/register.md

 <p>&nbsp;</p>

 **<p align="center"><font size="5">Posters (deadline 24 June 2022)</font></p>**
 Posters will be exhibited during a poster session and reception at the conference.
-All poster presents will take part in the best poster competition award.
-The winner will receive a prize of £500,00.
-All poster presents will take part in the EUSN 2022 Poster Competition.
-The winner will receive a prize of £ 500.
+All posters will take part in the EUSN 2022 Poster Competition and the winner will receive a prize of £ 500.
 The evaluation criteria the selected judged will adopt are: the clarity of objectives and research questions; the appropriateness of research design and methods; the quality and impact of the research presented; the poster design and overall visual appeal.
 <p>&nbsp;</p>

 **<p align="center"><font size="5">Submission Guidelines</p></font>**